Russia, counterterrorism and Crufts

 The first overseas station she ran was in Azerbaijan, a former Soviet republic.
 During her time there, she was involved in an operation which led to the detainment of two men linked to the 1998 US Embassy bombings in Kenya and Tanzania.

-Counter-terrorism was eclipsing Russia as an important issue for the agency and Haspel requested a transfer to CIA's Counterterrorism Center (CTC).
+Counter-terrorism was eclipsing Russia as an important issue for the agency and Ms Haspel requested a transfer to CIA's Counterterrorism Center (CTC).
 Her first day was 11 September 2001.

 When two planes hit New York that morning, most staff from the CIA headquarters at Langley were evacuated in case it too was a target.
 Staff found themselves milling around in the car park as the roads around Langley jammed with traffic.
-One of the few teams to stay were some parts of the CTC, including Haspel.
+One of the few teams to stay were some parts of the CTC, including Ms Haspel.

 The CIA is often subject to swings of a pendulum between aggressive covert action followed by exposure and retrenchment.
 After 9/11 the pendulum swung hard.
 The culture of the CTC was set from the top by its hard-charging head, Cofer Black, who felt that after having been restrained, the CIA was now going to be unleashed.